 The morphogenesis of the pharynx starts at the late comma stage, after gastrulation is complete and approximately 330 minutes after first cell division.
 At this stage, 78 of the 80 pharyngeal cells have been born and the pharyngeal primordium has formed a cystic ball inside the embryo (InterFIG 5).
 This compact tissue borders the nascent intestine at the posterior and is connected to it by adherens junctions, but is not yet connected to the buccal cavity.
 The hypodermal and nine arcade cells fill the 11- to 12-μm space between the pharyngeal cells and the anterior of the embryo.
 Over the next 60 minutes, the pharyngeal cells go through a process called “pharyngeal extension,” when they convert from a cyst to a short, linear tube that links the digestive tract to the buccal cavity (InterFIG 5 and InterFIG 6) (Portereiko and Mango, 2001; Mango, 2007).
 Pharyngeal extension takes place through coordinate formation of new epithelia without any cell migrations and has three stages: reorientation of pharyngeal epithelial cells, epithelization of the arcade cells, which are originally mesenchymal, and contraction of the buccal cavity and the pharyngeal epithelial cells.
 During the first stage, pharyngeal epithelial cells rotate and reorient their apicobasal polarity along the dorsoventral axis from the rostrocaudal axis.
 This rearrangement aligns the pharyngeal epithelial cells of the anterior edge of the pharyngeal primordium with the arcade cells.
 During the second stage, the arcade cells form adherens junctions with the pharyngeal epithelium and the hypodermis, generating a continuous epithelium between the hypodermis and the anterior pharynx.
 The arcade cell epithelium is the last epithelium to form in the embryo, and its formation takes place in less than 10 minutes (Portereiko et al., 2004).
 In the last stage, contraction of the apical surface of this continuous epithelium pulls the cells together, moving the hypodermis backward while moving the pharynx forward (Portereiko and Mango, 2001).
 During later embryogenesis, the linear pharyngeal tube that forms at the end of pharyngeal extension develops a lumen and undergoes an extensive morphogenetic program to produce the characteristic two-lobed structure of the fully differentiated pharynx (see Alimentary System - Pharynx).

 IntFIG 5: Embryonic development of buccal cavity.
 A, C, E. Schematic views of buccal development.
 (Yellow) Arcade cells; (purple) pharyngeal epithelial cells; (dark green and light green) pharyngeal muscle cells.
 The anterior sensory deprivation (not a mouth opening) is indicated with a star in A. Black curved lines on cells indicate epithelization and apical-basal domain separation (Based on Portereiko and Mango, 2001; Mango, 2007).
 B, D, G DIC images corresponding to different embryonic stages: B comma stage; D 1.5-fold stage; G twofold stage.
 (Black arrowheads in DIC images) Basal lamina surrounding the pharynx primordium; (black arrows) pharyngeal epithelial cells; (white arrows) arcade cells.
 Buccal and anterior pharyngeal development has three stages: reorientation of pharyngeal epithelial cells (A-C), epithelization of arcade cells (D, E) and contraction of the arcade and pharyngeal epithelium (E inset, G).
 In the first stage, pharyngeal epithelial cells reorient their polarity to dorsoventral from rostrocaudal axis (double-headed arrows in A and C) to align with arcade cells.
 This rearrangement changes the shape of the pharynx from a cyst to a short tube.
 In the second stage, arcade cells become epithelialized, producing a continuous epithelium with the pharyngeal tissue and coupling the buccal cavity to the anterior hypodermis and the pharynx.
 In the last stage, apical surfaces of the arcades and pharyngeal epithelial cells constrict, pulling the pharynx anteriorly and the buccal opening posteriorly.
 A tube without a lumen is formed at the end of the third stage.
 F Image of a fluorescently labelled 2-fold embryo.
-By the 1.75-fold stage the cell bodies of arcades (white arrows) have begun to move away, and are outside of the basement membrane that surrounds the foregut by the 2-fold stage.
+By the 1.75-fold stage the cell bodies of arcades (white arrows) have begun to move away.
+By the 2-fold stage, they are seen at various positions outside of the basement membrane that surrounds the foregut (arcades are never seen inside the pharyngeal basement membrane).
 Green is LAM-3, which marks the basement membrane, red is PHA-4, which marks the pharyngeal cells and arcades, white is DLG-1, which marks the adherens junctions (image source: S. Von Stetina) (Based on Von Stetina & Mango, 2015)